Three consecutive summers of Police Picnics — and four consecutive summers of music festivals — come to a close for me

 He got an enthusiastic response from the packed stadium, completely erasing the bad vibes from Brown’s set which had clearly frustrated many.

 With Tosh’s exit, the stage was set for the night’s headliners, as I saw The Police for the third, final, and best time.
 If I thought they were boring and sucked in 1981, and much improved in 1982, then this 1983 performance jumps to mind as particularly wonderful.
 As I have previously written, The Police will never be on my list of “essential acts,” but having said that, their music catalogue is great and I love Reggatta de Blanc without question.

 As for Synchronicity, it’s been a while since I’ve heard it in its entirety, but my take on it back then was that it was possibly their finest album.
 The Police really were nothing more than a polished, professional pop group who just happened to emerge concurrently with the artistically rich, challenging environment of late ‘70s UK post punk — “post punk” here referring to both the time frame and the genre — who’d often cluttered up their strengths in order to pay lipservice to strands of “hip” that they really didn’t embody.
-It always seemed to me that, with their final album, they simply went “screw the pretense of even trying to be interesting or innovative — let’s just make a very polished, strictly radio-friendly album, and do it well.”
+It always seemed to me that, with their final album, they simply went “screw the pretense of even trying to be edgy or innovative — let’s just make a very polished, strictly radio-friendly album, and do it well.”
 And they succeeded, minus Summers’ “Mother,” the LP’s failed and pointless attempt to go beyond the Fern Bar.

 Synchronicity, The Police (1983)